White Paper: Risk Management Implications of Off-Campus Classes

 Instructor’s are covered by Workers Compensation in the course and scope of their teaching activities, regardless of location.
 However, it is conceivable that there could be questionable scenarios with home-based classes.
 Questions regarding specific issues should be directed to the Work Comp office at Employee Compensation and Benefits Services.

-Prepared by: Jeanine Critchley, Director, UW Risk Management
+Prepared by: Jeanine Critchley, former Director, Office of Risk Management

 September 15, 2004